PENG-Zhe/peng-zhe.github.io/_pages/about.md

 # News
 <!-- -->
-- [May 2026] Our paper on Privacy-preserving Decentralized Identity has received the Best Paper Award at IEEE ICC 2026. 🎖️<br>
+- [May 2026] Our paper on Privacy-preserving Decentralized Identity has received the Best Paper Award at IEEE ICC 2026.🎖️<br>
 Our paper ObliMIG on Oblivious Storage for Online Data Migration has been accepted by ICDCS 2026. <br>
 Our paper vProChain on Blockchain-based Provenance Verification in IIoT has been accepted by IEEE IoTJ.
 - [Apr.
 2026] Our paper LearnAlign on LLM Reinforcement Learning has been accepted by ACL 2026.
 - [Feb.
 2026] Our paper CLBP on 6G-based V2V Communications has been accepted by IEEE TMC.
 - [Dec.
 2025] I am elected to join the CCF Technical Committee on Blockchain.
 - [Nov.
-2025] I am honored to receive the IEEE Outstanding Service Award.
+2025] I am honored to receive the IEEE Outstanding Service Award.🎖️
 - [Oct.
 2025] I am serving as a Program Vice-Chair of <a href="https://ieee-cybermatics.org/2025/ica3pp/index.html" target="_blank">International Conference on Algorithms and Architectures for Parallel Processing (ICA3PP 2025)</a>.
 Welcome submissions!
 - [Sep.
 2025] I have been recognized among <a href="https://elsevier.digitalcommonsdata.com/datasets/btchxktzyw/8" target="_blank">the World’s Top 2% Scientists</a> by Stanford University.
 - [Aug.
 2025] Our paper on Hexapod Robot Contorl has received the Best Student Paper Award at IEEE ICIA 2025.
 Congratulations to Shichang Huang! <br>